 17. UE shall acknowledge by sending the Attach complete message to MME-NT-4.
 MME-NT-4 shall store it till it regains the ground connectivity.

-18. When the MME-NT-4 regains the ground connectivity, it shall forward the stored Attach complete message to the MME-T.
+18. When the MME-NT-4 regains the ground connectivity, it shall forward the stored Attach complete message and uplink data if any to the MME-T.

 19. After receiving Attach Complete, MME-T shall configure the PDN connection by sending a Modify bearer Request to SAE-GW by including RAN's tunnel ID and IP information. (not shown in the diagram).

-Editor's note: How to avoid/minimize DoS attack on MME-NT while handling integrity protected messages from UE (as it lacks the NAS keys for decoding) is FFS.

-Editor's note: How to avoid/minimize fake base station attack when delivering plain text RRC message (message 3) is FFS.

-Editor's note: How to handle NAS timers due to extended delay in serving NAS transactions in S&F.

 NOTE 2: The UE shall support storing interim GUTI and use it to respond to Paging or while sending any initial NAS request until UE is attached to the network.

 NOTE 3: MME-NT should be able to create distinct interim GUTI (one assumption is to have a distinct MME ID for each MME in satellite).